Frequently Asked Workers’ Compensation Questions

 Q: What Benefits Can I Receive With Workers’ Compensation?

 A: In Pennsylvania, workers’ comp benefits cover the following: wage replacement; medical expenses; and specific loss coverages, such as an amputation or hearing loss.
 If a family member dies following a workplace accident, death benefits are available.

 More Questions?
 Speak to a Workers’ Compensation Lawyer Today

-If you’ve been injured on the job, it’s important to have an experienced Pennsylvania Workers Compensation lawyer on your side to fight for what you deserve.
-The lawyers at Munley Law have been working hard for their clients for more than 60 years, and will ensure you are compensated for your losses.
+If you’ve been injured on the job, it’s important to have an experienced Pennsylvania workers’ compensation lawyer on your side to fight for what you deserve.
+The lawyers at Munley Law Personal Injury Attorneys have been working hard for their clients for more than 60 years, and will ensure you are compensated for your losses.
 There is no cost upfront; we only charge a fee if we win your case.
 Call us today for a free consultation.